Joanna Lumley 9 of Clubs

 Transplant Links Community is a UK registered non-religious and non-political charity that saves the lives of children and adults in the developing world who suffer from life-threatening end stage kidney disease.
 Offering teaching and advice, and carrying out living kidney transplants, sharing their knowledge with local medical teams in a variety of countries – so that sustainable transplant programmes become a possibility for the future.

-To buy a deck of cards featuring Joanna’s work and the work of many others, click ‘Pre-order a Deck of Cards’ from the menu.
+To buy a deck of cards featuring Joanna’s work and the work of many others, go to the ‘shop’ section of this website from the menu.